Process of Termination: Montana

 Federal law and guidance on this subject should be reviewed together with this section.

 - A disciplinary dishcarge must occur consistent with the Montana Wrongful Discharge From Employment Act requiring good cause.
-See Wrongful Discharge Protection.
+See Termination for Cause.

 - Montana has procedures in place regarding service letters and blacklisting prohibitions.
 See Service Letters and References.

-- When an employee voluntarily resigns, Montana employers must pay all unpaid wages on the next regular payday or within a certain time from the date of separation, whichever occurs first.
+- When an employee leaves their job, Montana employers must pay all unpaid wages within a certain time from the date of separation.
 Accrued vacation and earned commissions must also be paid in accordance with any agreement.
 See Final Paycheck.